Submit a quick response

 Removed by moderator.

-Ruth LIU 8 months ago
+Ruth LIU about 1 year ago

 Support the proposal to go ahead.

-Ruth LIU 8 months ago
+Ruth LIU about 1 year ago

 What is the point of 'consultations' when the changes are going to be forced through anyway like Marylebone Road being made into a 20mph dual carriageway?
 And will there be any enforcement of the dangerous van drivers and food delivery cyclists flying through red lights at the pedestrian crossings?